CryptoCopter/darn/README.md

 ## Note on transport security

 `darn` does not provide any TLS-functionality.
-If you want to use HTTPS (as I would strongly recommend), use a reverse-proxy.
+If you want to use HTTPS (as I would strongly recommend), use a reverse-proxy, such as the amazing [caddy](https://github.com/caddyserver/caddy)